SRIJA-CHANDA/Ayush-Pool-My-Ride/README.md

 <p><a target="_blank" href="https://app.eraser.io/workspace/Ux4DPV1fQsUtf4Ymo83M" id="edit-in-eraser-github-link"><img alt="Edit in Eraser" src="https://firebasestorage.googleapis.com/v0/b/second-petal-295822.appspot.com/o/images%2Fgithub%2FOpen%20in%20Eraser.svg?alt=media&amp;token=968381c8-a7e7-472a-8ed6-4a6626da5501"></a></p>

-# 🚗Pool My Ride🚗
+# 🚗Ayush-Pool-My-Ride🚗

-This repository contains the browser-based interface as well as the back-end architecture for the PoolMyRide web-based software
+This repository contains the browser-based interface as well as the back-end architecture for the Ayush-Pool-My-Ride web-based software

 ## ❔ What is it?
-The core idea behind "**Pool My Ride**" is to create a community-driven carpooling platform that connects drivers and riders traveling in the same direction.
+The core idea behind "**Ayush-Pool-My-Ride**" is to create a community-driven carpooling platform that connects drivers and riders traveling in the same direction.
 This platform aims to leverage the unused capacity of personal vehicles, making daily commutes more cost-effective and environmentally friendly

 ### How so?
 We will look at an example, between Ramesh and Suresh.